cdapio/cdap/cdap-docs/admin-manual/source/installation/index.rst

 .. rubric:: Distributed Data Application Platform

 The Distributed CDAP runs in fully distributed mode.
-In addition to the system components of the CDAP, distributed and highly available deployments of the underlying Hadoop infrastructure are included.
+In addition to the system components of the CDAP, distributed and highly available (HA) deployments of the underlying Hadoop infrastructure are included.
 Production applications should always be run on a Distributed CDAP.

+See the instructions for either a :ref:`distribution-specific <installation-index>` or :ref:`generic Apache Hadoop <hadoop_index>` cluster for more information.

 - Production, Staging, and QA mode; runs in a distributed environment
 - Uses Apache HBase and HDFS as the storage technology (today)